 Find a mooring before you buy a boat

-Finding somewhere to berth your boat can be extremely difficult.
-Unless you intend to continuously cruise the inland waterways network, you need to find a mooring before buying a boat.
+Unless you intend to continuously cruise the inland waterways network, you will need to find a mooring for it.
+Finding somewhere suitable to berth your boat can take a bit of research.

 Offline moorings, such as marinas and basins, are generally run by businesses.
-More expensive than online moorings, they do include facilities such as water, toilets, sanitary disposal, showers, a diesel pump, electricity, coal, gas and WiFi.
+More expensive than online moorings, they include facilities such as water, toilets, sanitary disposal, showers, a diesel pump, electricity, coal, gas and Wi-Fi.
 Some may also have boatyards, chandlery shops, basic security, transport links and car parking.
+Some boat clubs have off-line moorings too.

 Apart from the cost, possible downsides include the fact that some marinas may have a waiting list for their berths.
-A few marinas may offer a ‘caretaker’ (residential) berth, but these are obviously rare.
+Some marinas have planning permission for residential moorings, which are likely to be more expensive, and a few marinas may offer a ‘caretaker’ (residential) berth, but these are rare.

-Online moorings along the main line of a canal are usually run by the navigation authority, or in some cases, local farmers who set up moorings along their land.
+Online moorings along the main line of a canal are usually run by the navigation authority or a boat club, or in some cases, by local farmers who set up moorings alongside their land.
 They tend to cost less than offline moorings because there aren’t as many – or any – facilities.
 Apart from the cost, advantages of online moorings include being closer to nature, heritage and often beautiful scenery.

-Some moorings are available along the towpath side but these lack privacy and any degree of security.
-Those on the non-towpath (off-side) are preferable and will have some security depending on the access, fencing and gating arrangements.
+Moorings on the non-towpath (off-side) are preferable and will have some security depending on the access, fencing and gating arrangements.
+Some moorings are available along the towpath side, but these lack privacy and any degree of security.

-On rivers the situation is different as riparian owners generally have the right to moor alongside their land.
-Remember that rivers go up and down so you will need suitable mooring arrangements to allow for this and you may not be able to get to your boat in flood conditions.
-In either case you should consult with the navigation authority first before committing to a mooring.
+On rivers, the situation is different as riparian owners generally have the right to moor alongside their land where they own the land under their side of the river.
+Rivers are prone to flood and varying water levels, so you will need suitable mooring arrangements to allow for this, and you may not be able to get to your boat in flood conditions.
+In either case, you should consult with the navigation authority first before committing to a mooring.

 If you intend to live on your boat, you’ll need a suitable mooring (unless you intend to continuously cruise the waterways).
-Most residential moorings do not have planning approval for residential use and although this may not be a problem, you should be aware and take advice.
+Permanent residential moorings usually require planning approval, so you should always make enquiries to check the mooring offered to you is legitimate.

 Some residential mooring operators require boats to be away from the mooring for a certain time each year or for you to have an address elsewhere.
-You may need to pay Council Tax and, if appropriate, Housing Benefits could contribute towards mooring fees.
+You may need to pay Council Tax, but Housing Benefits can contribute towards mooring fees.